Sunica Design logo

 Uygur legend

-A long time ago, there was a goddess in the universe, and she looked like a human.
+The Uyghurs have an interesting legend about their origin: a long time ago, there was a goddess in the universe, and she looked like a human.
 Every time the goddess woke up and stretched her body, she filled the entire universe.
 She could cover the whole universe with her arms and lighten the universe with her eyes.
 When she snored, the thunder echoed throughout the sky.

 Later, she felt too lonely, so she gathered all her strength to take a deep breath and sucked all the dust and air in the universe into her stomach.
 Then, she exhaled and spat out the sun, the moon, and the earth.
 As she kept spitting, the sputum became stars.